abdulmoizhussain/RsaCertificateGenerator/README.md

 # RsaCertificateGenerator

+Generates .pfx files of RSA & ECDsa certificates.

-This project was created especially to be helpful for IdentityServer4.
+This project is created especially to be helpful for IdentityServer4.

 Amendments will/can be made, as needed.